explaingit

 USE CASE 1

-Control Spotify playback from your terminal without opening the desktop app.
+Control Spotify playback from the terminal without leaving your coding environment.

 USE CASE 2